Luke100000/spaceabyss/README.md

 # Space Abyss
 The full client and server of Space Abyss: https://space.alphacoders.com

-Space Abyss is open sourced under the MIT license.
-The code, the assets, all of it.

 Back when I was 13 or so, a kind developer let me buy an old version of his game for $20.
 That started my journey.
 I hope Space Abyss can help someone else start their journey.

+The code of Space Abyss is open sourced under the MIT license.
+I've either drawn or paid to have drawn all the art in Space Abyss.
+It is open sourced under the MIT license as well.
+Please check the artists page (https://space.alphacoders.com/artists) for further details regarding any sound/music used in game.
 Please check the licenses of any software Space Abyss makes use of ( Phaser, Socket.io, etc ) to make sure you are in line with all of their licenses as well.